jimbobbennett/StarWarsCopilot/4-call-tools/README.md

 }
 ```

-This lists the name of the tool, `TavilyTool`, and the query `"query": "Kay Vess"`.
+This lists the name of the tool, `WookiepediaTool`, and the query `"query": "Kay Vess"`.
 It also defines a `callId` to tie the response back to the tool call.
 LLMs can request a call to multiple tools in the same response, so need to provide Ids to tie the responses back to the tool call requests.

 The second message is the response of the tool call: